AXIS Speed Monitor

 • duration: How long the track_id spent inside the scenario.
 Given in seconds.

-• enter_azimuth and exit_azimuth: The direction the object was pointing when it first entered and exited the scenario.
-The azimuth is given in degrees, and follows the same convention as radar metadata.
+• enter_bearing and exit_bearing: The direction the object was pointing when it first entered and exited the scenario.
+The bearing is given in degrees, and follows the same convention as radar metadata.

 • enter_direction and exit_direction: A textual description of the movement, such as "departing", "rightwards", "approaching" and "leftwards".

 • min_speed, avg_speed, max_speed: The minimum, average and maximum speed, respectively, that the object travelled while inside the scenario.
-Given in meters per second (m/s).
+Given in kilometers per hour (km/h) or miles per hour (mph) depending on your regional settings.

 • speed_delta The difference between the speed the object exited the scenario versus when it entered the scenario.
-Given in meters per second (m/s).
+Given in kilometers per hour (km/h) or miles per hour (mph) depending on your regional settings.
 A positive number means acceleration, and a negative means deceleration.

 • alarm: Denotes whether the object has travelled at an unacceptable speed while inside the scenario.
 0 means acceptable speed and 1 unacceptable speed at one point.